 Sexually inappropriate behavior takes many forms.
 It can be explicit and overt, such as a demand for sexual favors, or subtle and implied, such as leering and innuendo.
-It can be intended or unintended, with the determination of inappropriateness evaluated from the perspective of the complainant and without regard for the purpose or motive of the accused.
+It can be intended or unintended, with the determination of inappropriateness evaluated from the perspective of a reasonable person and without regard for the purpose or motive of the accused.
 It can involve behavior by a person of either gender towards a person of the same or opposite gender.
-It can involve conduct by a supervisor or manager towards a subordinate employee, or conduct by one employee towards another employee of equal, lesser, or greater rank, status or authority.
-It can involve words or actions by a person external to DNR such as a visitor, vendor, maintenance personnel, client, contractor, or consultant.
-An employee may experience sexually inappropriate behavior merely as an observer of behavior directed towards another.
+It can involve conduct by a supervisor or manager towards a subordinate employee or conduct by one employee towards another employee of equal, lesser, or greater rank, status, or authority.
+It can involve words or actions by a person external to LDAF such as a visitor, vendor, maintenance personnel, client, contractor, or consultant.
+An employee can be affected merely as an observer of sexually inappropriate behavior directed towards another.